Suburban ecosystem studies

 People: Max Ferlauto and Lauren Schmitt

-At BiodiversiTREE, we manipulated leaf litter in treatments of “removal”, “mulch/shred”, and addition/piles for three years.
-We will use a similar teabag methodology this year to compare treatments but also use the design of the long-term experiment to ask questions about how canopy tree diversity interacts with litter management.
+At BiodiversiTREE, we manipulated leaf litter in treatments of “retain,” “remove,” “shred,” or “pile” for three years.
+Because these treatments were nested within the design of the long-term experiment, we can ask questions about how canopy tree diversity interacts with litter management.
+Preliminary results indicate that diverse mixtures of tree species have increased soil moisture and less soil temperature variation, which can benefit decomposition rates.

 Insect Behaviors and life cycles in urban areas